rabbit19981023/yomigana-ebook/web-demo/README.md

 # Web Demo

-This is a web demo for the `yomigana_ebook` package.
+This is a web demo for the `yomigana-ebook` package.

 ## Usage

-To use it, just follow the steps below:
+To use it, you can follow the steps below:

 1. install the dependencies and download the `unidic` dictionary: